Artistic Sample Tips

 • See as well as hear performers, including music and theater.

-• Video DVD samples should be audible and visible.
+• Video samples should be audible and visible.
 When filming performances, make sure the lighting and sound are good.